BartOtten/routex/README.md

 offers a suite of extensions enabling internationalization (i18n) and localization (l10n), including but not limited to seamless support for translated (multilingual) URLs, locale preference detection at run time and support for multiple backends.

+The included extension `Localize Phoenix` simplifies Phoenix localization by detecting already used localization packages (Cldr, Gettext or Fluent) and automatically generate routes based on their existing configuration for a seamless experience or using your manual configuration for powerful customization.

-Included extension SimpleLocale simplifies common Phoenix localization by including a [IANA](https://www.iana.org/) based locale registry for robust locale validation and conversion to display names.
+The extension includes an `IANA` based locale registry for robust locale validation and conversion to display names.

 Forget any notion of difficult setup – localizing your Phoenix application with Routex is a breeze.
 Just copy the example configuration from our [Localize